openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

 ``contract``
    Allow floating-point contraction (e.g. fusing a multiply followed by an addition into a fused multiply-and-add).
-This does not enable reassociating to form arbitrary contractions.
+This does not enable reassociation to form arbitrary contractions.
 For example, ``(a*b) + (c*d) + e`` can not be transformed into ``(a*b) + ((c*d) + e)`` to create two fma operations.

+.. _fastmath_afn:

 ``afn``
    Approximate functions - Allow substitution of approximate calculations for